httpsZach/Microsoft-Quantum-Katas/README.md

+#NOTE:

+This is a clone of the Microsoft Quantum Katas found ([here](https://github.com/Microsoft/QuantumKatas)).
+This is just me working through them to learn quantum computing.

 # Introduction

 The Quantum Katas are a collection of self-paced tutorials and programming exercises to help you learn quantum computing and Q# programming.